 What expertise and training do school staff have in SEND?

 The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
 This involves whole school training on SEND issues.
 Individual teachers and support staff attend specialist training courses run by outside agencies that are relevant to the needs of specific children in their class.
 Although it does not have a specialist provision, SMSP has good experience with supporting the needs of children with SEND in all the areas defined within the 2014 Code of Practice (cognition and learning, communication and interaction, social emotional and mental health and physical/sensory needs).

 The SENCo’s name is Kathy Barnett.
 She is a qualified teacher with additional qualifications in teaching and assessing learners with specific learning difference.
-You can contact her on 020 8943 0476 or email@example.com.
-Her role includes providing support, strategies and advice to all colleagues regarding the teaching and learning of children with SEND.
-She also delivers some specialist teaching to children on the SEN register.
+You can contact her on 020 8943 0476 or firstname.lastname@example.org.
+Her role also includes providing support, strategies and advice to all colleagues regarding the teaching and learning of children with SEND.
+She delivers some specialist teaching to some children on the SEN register.
 She attends regular SENCo network meetings, provided by Achieving for Children.
 Where external agency expertise is required, the school can refer to Speech and Language Therapists, Occupational Therapists and Educational Psychologists.